MicrosoftDocs/visualfsharpdocs/docs/conceptual/biginteger.sign-property-[fsharp].md

 ```

 ## Remarks
 This API is provided for use only with the F# Core Library Versions that targets .NET Framework 2.0.
-If you are using .NET Framework 4, use the .NET Framework 4 API with the same name, **P:System.Numerics.BigInteger.Sign**.
+If you are using .NET Framework 4, use the .NET Framework 4 API with the same name, [`System.Numerics.BigInteger.Sign`](https://msdn.microsoft.com/library/system.numerics.biginteger.sign.aspx).

 ## Platforms
 Windows 8, Windows 7, Windows Server 2012, Windows Server 2008 R2

 ## Version Information
 **F# Core Library Versions**

 Supported in: 2.0

 ## See Also
 [Numerics.BigInteger Structure &#40;F&#35;&#41;](Numerics.BigInteger-Structure-%5BFSharp%5D.md)

 [System.Numerics Namespace &#40;F&#35;&#41;](System.Numerics-Namespace-%5BFSharp%5D.md)